Missing snow puts famed New Zealand ski areas on precipice

-TŪROA SKI AREA, New Zealand (AP) — New Zealand’s Tūroa ski area is usually a white wonderland at this time of year, its deep snowpack supporting its famed spring skiing.
+TŪROA SKI AREA, New Zealand — New Zealand’s Tūroa ski area is usually a white wonderland at this time of year, its deep snowpack supporting its famed spring skiing.
 This season, it’s largely a barren moonscape, with tiny patches of snow poking out between vast fields of jagged volcanic boulders.

 The ski area was forced to close for the season this week, three weeks earlier than planned.